The Meddler (1925 film)

 The Meddler is a 1925 American silent Western film directed by Arthur Rosson and starring William Desmond, Gloria Roy, and Claire Anderson.

 Plot

 As described in a film magazine review, millionaire Richard Gilmore goes west to conquer his sense of fear.
 At his fiancée's instigation, he turns to polite banditry.
 He aids a starving widow and her children, frustrates some cattle rustlers, and even overcomes an honest rancher to convince him that his life is in danger.
 After he succeeds in saving the rancher and his sister, the rustlers are rounded up.
 He hears that his fiancée has married another, paving the way for his future happiness with the rancher's sister.

+Preservation

+With no holdings located in archives, The Meddler is considered a lost film.